tothlevente/noughts-and-crosses/README.md

 # Noughts and crosses :video_game:

-Noughts and crosses is a classic two-player game played on a 3x3 grid.
+Noughts and crosses (tic-tac-toe) is a classic two-player game played on a 3x3 grid.
 Players take turns placing marks (`X` or `O`) on the board, and the player who first manages to get three identical marks in a row, column or diagonal wins.
 If the board is full and there is no winner, the game is a draw.

 ## Available scripts: